oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

 # `Jacobi CUDA Graphs` Sample

 The `Jacobi CUDA Graphs` sample demonstrates the number of iterations needed to solve a system of Linear Equations using the Jacobi Iterative Method.
-The sample also demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
-The sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a CPU, GPU, or accelerator.
+The sample also demonstrates the migration of CUDA Graph explicit API calls to SYCL using the Taskflow programming model which manages a task dependency graph.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                      | Description
 |:---                       |:---